strimzi/proposals/036-kraft-mode.md

 * Authorization is not supported.
 * SCRAM-SHA-512 users are not supported.
 * JBOD storage is not supported (the `type: jbod` storage can be used, but the JBOD array can contain only one disk)
-* Liveness and readiness probes might have limited functionality.
+* Liveness and readiness probes are disabled.
 * KRaft architectures using separate controller and broker nodes.

 As the implementation progresses, these features might be added later with separate PRs without a dedicated Strimzi Proposal.